• 0Shopping Cart

 Allen: Faithfulness is Contagious

-“Charley has a quiet demeanor and likes to help people.
+“Charlie has a quiet demeanor and likes to help people.
 Because of him, so do I. I learned from him not to give up on people.
 He is one of a kind and an honest man.
 He never gave up on me.”

 Frank: Faithfulness Embraces Everyone

 “We went to Texas Baptist men for a few years together.
 I was at the church and was power washing one day when a homeless man walked up to me and put his arm around me.
 I didn’t know how to react and was fearful of what might have happened.
-Then Charley came up to him.
+Then Charlie came up to him.
 He spoke to this man with a kind and sincere heart.
 He showed me how to care.
 He’s the perfect example of a solid Christian man.”

 Don: Faithfulness is Care-FULL with People